JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ##### covid_19_cases_history

 covid_19_cases_staging is used as the base table, country_iso_stage is then joined to it to include country and country_code  (country_iso_stage is joined to all of the dimension tables to ensure that these values remain consistent and to ensure ease of joining between the tables).
 Conditions are then added to exclude records where country is null and to exclude records where date_of_record is null, to ensure data quality.
+See create_tables.sql to see the constraints on the different columns for the table.
 The ERD for this tables can be seen below:

 ![image](https://user-images.githubusercontent.com/46716252/81256389-afc56280-9030-11ea-8287-d597f7bbb1a6.png)